boxyhq/website/docs/jackson/nodejs.md

 ### OAuth: Authorize URL

-The OAuth flow begins with redirecting your user to the authorize URL: The response contains the `redirect_url` to which you should redirect the user.
+The OAuth flow begins with redirecting your user to the authorize URL.
+The response contains the `redirect_url` to which you should redirect the user.

 ```javascript
 const body = {